flaviusgabriel2000/2D-3D-graphics-applications-with-OpenGL/README.md

 ### Install a compiler

 The compiler requirements are listed below.
-We strongly recommend to always use the latest compiler versions.
+I strongly recommend to always use the latest compiler versions.

 -   Minimum:
     -   Windows: Visual Studio 2015 Update 3 with `Programming Languages -> Visual C++` checked when installing